-Project:
+Project (Portfolio Assignment):

 This is a research-based project.
 You need to build a website based on the knowledge you learn in this course to meet some requirements.
+This will also be a wonderful piece to add to your student portfolio when applying for jobs or internships.

+Syllabus Quiz

-Quiz: After go over all the information in the start here module, you need to take the course syllabus quiz and get the full point to unlock the week 1 module: syllabus quiz
+After you have gone over all the information in the Start Here module, you need to take the course syllabus quiz and score a 100% before the Week 1 module will unlock: syllabus quiz